TFEL,

 Note that the output lines of commands are always trimmed on the end.

-optionThe expected_numerical_output
+expected_numerical_output optionThe expected_numerical_output option to

-allows to test the numerical output of a command.
+@Command allows to test the numerical output of a command.

 This option must be defined as a map with two entries:

-: the criterion value used to test the
+value: the expected valuecriterion_value: the criterion value used to test the

-allows to specifiy a regular
+outputoutput_validation_regex optionThe output_validation_regex allows to specifiy a regular

 expression which shall validate the output of the command.
 The output of